MaG21/curry/README.md

     $ brew install imagemagick ocrad gocr

-This application uses port 8080 by default.
-One my change the port passing it as<br>
+This application uses port 8080 by default, one may change the port passing it as<br>
 the first parameter:

     $ ruby curry.rb 1025